MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch-pre1804.md

             if (XboxLiveUserManager.Instance.UserForSingleUserMode != null
                 && XboxLiveUserManager.Instance.UserForSingleUserMode.User != null)
             {
-                // set the XboxLiveUser if one is available this.xboxLiveUser = XboxLiveUserManager.Instance.UserForSingleUserMode.User;
+                // set the XboxLiveUser, if one is available this.xboxLiveUser = XboxLiveUserManager.Instance.UserForSingleUserMode.User;
             }
-            else // if you don't have a user signed in display an error message and exit.
+            else // if you don't have a user signed-in, display an error message and exit.
             {
                 // TO DO: Display "User Not logged In" error message return;